Moving More People on Madison Street

 The project will feature 10 new station pairs, as well as a joint bus-and-streetcar station on the western end of the line that will serve more than 2 million transit riders each year.
 The BRT line will include amenities such as level-boarding, real-time transit arrival information, off-board fare collection, in-bus bicycle storage and weather protection.

-The Madison Street BRT is expected to be operational in late 2019.
-Once complete, the project will meet Seattle’s goals to improve multimodal connectivity and access, reduce congestion and provide affordable east-west mobility through some of the most congested areas of the city.
+Once complete and operational, the project will meet Seattle’s goals to improve multimodal connectivity and access, reduce congestion and provide affordable east-west mobility through some of the most congested areas of the city.